Submodular problems - approximations and algorithms: Introduction

+where $a_{ij}$, $b_{ij}$ and $c_{ij}$ are any real numbers and $A$ is a set of pairs (including singletons, and also allowing multiple copies of the same pair) defining the constraints.
+Our main results are that any SM2 problem, with constraints that satisfy the {\em round up} property or with monotone submodular objective function, is $2$-approximable in polynomial time and this approximation factor cannot be improved unless NP=P. A set of constraints satisfies the round up property if any feasible half integer solution can be rounded {\em up} to an integer feasible vector.
+Vertex cover and all covering constraints satisfy the round up property, but non-covering problems, such as minimum (weighted) node deletion so remaining graph is a maximum clique, satisfy the round up property as well.
+The formulations and discussion of the properties of these and other SM2 problems is given in Section \ref{sec:examples}.

+An inequality constraint in up to two variables, $a_{ij}x_i-b_{ij} x_j \geq c_{ij}$ is called {\em monotone} if $a_{ij}$ and $b _{ij}$ have the same signs.
+(This concept of monotonicity is unrelated to the monotonicity of a submodular function.)
+The problem of submodular minimization or supermodular maximization on monotone constraints is shown here to be polynomial time solvable.
+This is in stark contrast to submodular minimization or supermodular maximization over constraints with totally unimodular constraints matrix which is proved here to be NP-hard.
+This demonstrates that monotone constraints form a more significant structure than totally unimodular constraints, in terms of complexity, for submodular (supermodular) minimization (maximization).

-Submodular minimization on {\em multi-sets} allows the multi-sets to contain elements with multiplicity larger than $1$.
-So for an integer, nonnegative, vector $\x$, the corresponding multiset is the collection of pairs $X=\{ (i,q_i)| x_i=q_i\}$ meaning that the set $X$ contains element $i$ $q_i$ times.
-All properties of submodular functions extend easily to multi-sets, with the definition of containment, $X_1\subseteq X_2$ indicating that for all $(i,q_i)\in X_1$, $(i,q'_i)\in X_2$ with $q_i\leq q'_i$.
+The results here all apply to submodular minimization on {\em multi-sets}, (SM2-multi).
+These are submodular functions defined on sets containing elements with multiplicity greater than $1$.
+A nonnegative integer vector $\x \in \Z ^n$ is the characteristic vector of a multiset $X=\{ (i,q_i)| x_i=q_i\}$, where $(i,q_i) \in X$ means that $X$ contains element $i$ $q_i$ times, for positive integers $q_i$.
+All properties of submodular functions extend to multi-sets, with the generalized definition of containment, $X_1\subseteq X_2$ to mean that for all $(i,q_i)\in X_1$, $(i,q'_i)\in X_2$ with $q_i\leq q'_i$.
+The problem of constrained submodular minimization on multi-sets is $\min \{ f(X)|A\x \ge \b,\ \0 \leq \x \leq \u , \x \in \Z^n \}$.
+Let the upper bound on the multiplicity of element $i$ be $u_i$.
+The formulation of SM2-multi is then,